fa-biano/nest-url-shortener/README.md

 - 🧰 CI/CD with GitHub Actions and Git Hooks with Husky;
 - 🏷️ Automatic generation of tags and changelogs from commit history;
 - 🏗️ Designed with a modular and scalable architecture, ready to handle increased traffic and new features;
+- 🔧 Quick local setup using Makefile scripts and docker compose;

 ---